 - Notify the Trust beneficiaries and provide a copy of the Trust

 - Inventory the Trust Assets and get them appraised

 - Set up a record-keeping system for accounting

 Call Us For A Free Consultation Today!

 Administering a trust is cheaper and faster than being in probate and completing the task correctly—by hiring a trust administration attorney—will only save your estate time and money.
-If you are in the process of administering a trust or will be soon, contact us at ✆ (855) ELDER LAW or (855) 353-3752 for a FREE, no-obligation consultation today!
-Our team will provide you will the best course of action for settling your family’s estate and distributing those assets to future generations.
+If you are in the process of administering a trust or expect that you will be soon, contact us at ✆ 1-800-403-6078 for a FREE, no-obligation consultation today!
+Our team will provide you will the best course of action for settling your family’s estate and distributing assets to future generations.
 We look forward to working with you.